KnowEnG/Spreadsheets_Transformation/README.md

 ## 2. Intersection

 Finds the intersection between two spreadsheets row names and keep the column names of the two spreadsheets as is.
-Output is a  spreadsheet more columns with potentially fewer rows.
+Output is two spreadsheets with only the genes (rows) in common.

 <p align="center">
   <img  src="images/Intersection.png" height=120>